10 Financials Stocks With Whale Alerts In Today's Session - Bank of America (NYSE:BAC), Affirm Holdings (NASDAQ:AFRM)

 These bullet-by-bullet explanations have been constructed using the accompanying table.

-• Regarding JPM (NYSE:JPM), we observe a call option trade with bearish sentiment.
-It expires in 1 day(s) on October 17, 2025.
-Parties traded 150 contract(s) at a $305.00 strike.
-The total cost received by the writing party (or parties) was $27.9K, with a price of $186.0 per contract.
-There were 5371 open contracts at this strike prior to today, and today 3194 contract(s) were bought and sold.
+• Regarding BAC (NYSE:BAC), we observe a call option trade with neutral sentiment.
+It expires in 85 day(s) on January 16, 2026.
+Parties traded 2000 contract(s) at a $57.50 strike.
+The total cost received by the writing party (or parties) was $140.0K, with a price of $70.0 per contract.
+There were 12421 open contracts at this strike prior to today, and today 2144 contract(s) were bought and sold.

-• Regarding COIN (NASDAQ:COIN), we observe a call option sweep with bullish sentiment.
-It expires in 36 day(s) on November 21, 2025.
-Parties traded 300 contract(s) at a $370.00 strike.
+• Regarding NU (NYSE:NU), we observe a call option sweep with bullish sentiment.
+It expires in 57 day(s) on December 19, 2025.
+Parties traded 500 contract(s) at a $16.00 strike.
 This particular call needed to be split into 5 different trades to become filled.
-The total cost received by the writing party (or parties) was $519.9K, with a price of $1726.0 per contract.
-There were 2209 open contracts at this strike prior to today, and today 2268 contract(s) were bought and sold.
+The total cost received by the writing party (or parties) was $55.0K, with a price of $110.0 per contract.
+There were 2107 open contracts at this strike prior to today, and today 2095 contract(s) were bought and sold.

-• Regarding OZK (NASDAQ:OZK), we observe a call option sweep with bullish sentiment.
-It expires in 1 day(s) on October 17, 2025.
-Parties traded 598 contract(s) at a $50.00 strike.
+• Regarding AFRM (NASDAQ:AFRM), we observe a call option sweep with bullish sentiment.
+It expires in 1 day(s) on October 24, 2025.
+Parties traded 100 contract(s) at a $74.00 strike.
 This particular call needed to be split into 6 different trades to become filled.
-The total cost received by the writing party (or parties) was $32.8K, with a price of $55.0 per contract.
-There were 355 open contracts at this strike prior to today, and today 1078 contract(s) were bought and sold.
+The total cost received by the writing party (or parties) was $27.8K, with a price of $278.0 per contract.
+There were 2808 open contracts at this strike prior to today, and today 880 contract(s) were bought and sold.

-• Regarding AFRM (NASDAQ:AFRM), we observe a put option sweep with bullish sentiment.
-It expires in 36 day(s) on November 21, 2025.
-Parties traded 90 contract(s) at a $70.00 strike.
-This particular put needed to be split into 17 different trades to become filled.
-The total cost received by the writing party (or parties) was $63.9K, with a price of $710.0 per contract.
-There were 1078 open contracts at this strike prior to today, and today 290 contract(s) were bought and sold.
+• Regarding BETR (NASDAQ:BETR), we observe a call option sweep with bearish sentiment.
+It expires in 29 day(s) on November 21, 2025.
+Parties traded 100 contract(s) at a $80.00 strike.
+This particular call needed to be split into 7 different trades to become filled.
+The total cost received by the writing party (or parties) was $145.0K, with a price of $1450.0 per contract.
+There were 170 open contracts at this strike prior to today, and today 127 contract(s) were bought and sold.

-• For MS (NYSE:MS), we notice a put option sweep that happens to be bullish, expiring in 245 day(s) on June 18, 2026.
-This event was a transfer of 83 contract(s) at a $140.00 strike.
-This particular put needed to be split into 11 different trades to become filled.
-The total cost received by the writing party (or parties) was $52.2K, with a price of $630.0 per contract.
-There were 559 open contracts at this strike prior to today, and today 109 contract(s) were bought and sold.
+• For PFSI (NYSE:PFSI), we notice a put option sweep that happens to be bullish, expiring in 120 day(s) on February 20, 2026.
+This event was a transfer of 100 contract(s) at a $130.00 strike.
+This particular put needed to be split into 19 different trades to become filled.
+The total cost received by the writing party (or parties) was $89.0K, with a price of $890.0 per contract.
+There were 303 open contracts at this strike prior to today, and today 100 contract(s) were bought and sold.

 Options Alert Terminology